A Tour Through The Abandoned Airport Tempelhof in Berlin

 - Special tours

-Every day there are different times for the different tours.
+Every day, there are different times for the various tours.
 You can get tickets here.

-You won’t see every corner of the 300.000 square meter big building, but that would actually impossible on a 2 hours tour.
-Fun fact: If you would go for lunch each day in a different room of the airport, it would take you around 3 years until you’ve been in every room.
-Amazing, right?
+You won’t see every corner of the 300.000 square meter abandoned airport Tempelhof big building, but that would be impossible on a 2 hours tour.
+Fun fact: If you went for lunch each day in a different room at the airport, it would take you around three years to get in every room.
+Crazy, right?

 I really enjoyed walking up and down stairs and floors where you can see from the layer of dust that no one has been here for a long time.
 My highlight was the view from the roof.